garemoko/TinRepo/README.md

 'make_moderator' verb more recently than they have been the object of a 'revoke_moderator' verb.
 This is those agents who have been given moderator privilages but have not had them revoked, and also allows for agents who have had moderator privilages revoked and reinistated any number of times.
-The admin interface allows the moderator to select an agent from this list and issue a statement using a 'revoke_moderator' verb and with the selected agent as the object.
+The admin interface allows the administrator to select an agent from this list and issue a statement using a 'revoke_moderator' verb and with the selected agent as the object.

-To determine whether to use or ignore a moderator statement, reporting tools will compare:
-* the *object* of 'make_moderator' and 'revoke_moderator' statements with the *authority* of the statement issued by the moderator
-* the *timestamp* of the 'make_moderator' and 'revoke_moderator' statements with the *stored* property of the statement issued by the moderator

-Only when both match will the reporting tools consider the statement issued by the moderator to be authoritative.

 ###LRS
 The LRS is a standard Tin Can API LRS.
 It provides a means for users to register so that their statements